Exploro RaceMax Frame

-Best of all, the very same RaceMax frame can be built up with a focus on pure speed (the “RACE” set-up on this page) or as an unstoppable machine with very wide tires (the “MAX” set-up over here).
-You choose.
-And with two wheelsets, you can switch between RACE & MAX easily.
+Best of all, the very same RaceMax frame can be built up with a focus on pure speed with 35-42mm WAM tires in 700c can also be turned into an unstoppable machine with very wide tires p to 61mm WAM.
+Handy for that epic ride or trip abroad.
+And with two wheelsets, you can switch between the two setups easily.
 That’s RaceMax.

 To make the fastest possible gravel bike, you need to start with the tire.
 Tire choice determines comfort & grip.
 But it also determines how you can shape the frame to redirect the airflow.